frontenddogma/css-optimization-basics/manuscript/production.md

 # Production Optimization

-For production we usually take care of all the things that are good for end users, of which much can be handled by software.
-Some of this, however, we benefit from doing ourselves.
-For example, we can get into the habit of writing more minimal CSS (as with omitting leading `0`’s), or, in static environments, of only working with one style sheet (to keep the number of requests low and to avoid future HTML changes), without leaving this to tools.
+For production, we usually take care of all things that are good for end users.
+Software can handle much of this.
+Some things, however, we benefit from doing ourselves.
+For example, we can get into the habit of writing more minimal CSS (as with omitting leading `0`’s).
+Or, in static environments, we can work with a single style sheet (to keep the number of requests low and to avoid future HTML changes), without resorting to tools.

 ## Performance

-Performance is one of the primary optimization goals, and again _rendering_ performance is not the subject here for the practical impediments to measure and work with it effectively, and the often comparatively marginal results.
+Performance is one of the primary optimization goals and again, _rendering_ performance is not the subject here.
+This is due to the practical impediments to measure and work with it effectively, and the often comparatively marginal results.

-As long as our code is consistent, the steps suggested here can all be taken care of right before production, automatically, and they don’t have to find their way back into the operational repository.
+As long as our code is consistent, the steps suggested here can all be taken care of right before production, automatically.
+They don’t have to find their way back into the operational repository.
 We’ll start with the exceptions, because they can be covered by our code style guidelines and also be handled manually.

 ### Character Minimization

-To make our style sheets more compact, that is, to make them easier to read and smaller in size, we remove all unneeded characters.
-That doesn’t refer to whitespace and comments yet—although both can be covered by the same tool, let’s make this a separate step—, but to removing any CSS that isn’t strictly needed.
+To make our style sheets more compact (that is, to make them easier to read and smaller in size), we remove all unneeded characters.
+That doesn’t refer to whitespace and comments yet.
+(Both can be covered by the same tool, so let’s make that a separate step.)
+Instead, it refers to removing any CSS that isn’t strictly needed.
 This includes:

 * leading `0`’s (`margin: .1rem`, not `margin: 0.1rem`);
 * unneeded trailing `0`’s (`line-height: 1`, not `line-height: 1.0`);